treban/pimatic-tradfri/README.md

 ### NOTES

+The first connection to the gateway creates a session key.
+This key with a uniq identifier is automatically stored in the configuration file.
+If you have problems with your connection, remove the psk from the config.

 Sometimes the Tradfri Gatway doesn't inform the observers about new devices states.
-I think the stability off the gatway will be improved in newer firmware releases.
+I think that the stability of the gateway in newer firmware versions is improved.

 If you press the power button of the 5-button remote, the remote toggles the group.
 So if the lights are not syncron, the lights will change the state not in same way.